 VII.
 Key Issues: Regulation & Reform >> B. Health Care Regulation >> Health Insurance Regulation >> High-Risk Pools

 Such pools typically offer guaranteed coverage for individuals who have been denied private coverage for health reasons, at premiums typically capped at 125 to 200 percent of premiums charged for standard risks in the individual market.
 While a handful of states cover the inevitable losses from such pools through general appropriations or tobacco funds, in four-fifths of states these losses are financed through pro-rata assessments of health insurers in that state, typically in proportion to their market share.
-Currently, 32 states have high-risk pools for their medically uninsurable populations.
+Before the Affordable Care Act, 32 states had high-risk pools for their medically uninsurable populations.
 The Duke Center for Health Policy has developed a draft working paper assessing the costs and benefits of high risk pools.

 More information and literature on high risk pools can be found below: